Teesside Steelworks: Bolckow, Vaughan & Co

 In 1875, Edward Windsor Richards became the General Manager of the Middlesbrough Ironworks.
 Richards was in charge of the design and construction of the new plant at Eston, the Cleveland Steel Works.
 It had three coke fired haematite blast furnaces.
 Richards' work helped to improve the Bessemer process for making steel, in the case when the ore is rich in phosphorus, and an alkaline rock (dolomite, limestone or magnesite) is used.
 This variant is called the Gilchrist–Thomas process after its inventor Sidney Gilchrist Thomas who persuaded Richards to adopt it.

-The firm later acquired the Southbank Steelworks and adopted the Gilchrist–Thomas process at the suggestion of its developer, Sidney Gilchrist Thomas.
-This allowed the use of local ironstone which had a high phosphorus content.
-Bolckow, Vaughan & Co Ltd were already well established producers of Iron owning many Ironworks and furnaces and were seen as the driving force behind the rapid expansion of Middlesbrough or "Ironopolis" and Great Britain's leading producer of pig iron.
-After the company's acquisition of the Clay Lane works at the end of the century and a shift in production from Iron to steel they became the largest producers of steel in Great Britain and possibly the world, owning 21 of the 91 blast furnaces in the Cleveland area.
+The firm later acquired the Southbank Steelworks and again adopted the Gilchrist–Thomas process.
+Bolckow, Vaughan & Co Ltd were already well established producers of Iron owning many Ironworks and furnaces and were seen as the driving force behind the rapid expansion of Middlesbrough – or "Ironopolis" – becoming Great Britain's leading producer of pig iron.
+After the company's acquisition of the Clay Lane works at the end of the century and a shift in production from iron to steel, they became the largest producers of steel in Great Britain and possibly the world, owning 21 of the 91 blast furnaces in the Cleveland area.

 Dorman Long

 In 1876, Arthur Dorman entered into a partnership with Albert de Lande Long to form Dorman Long, taking over the West Marsh Ironworks in Middlesbrough.
-Over next 10 years Dorman Long would expand further, acquiring the Brittania works in Middlesbrough, and building a new steel works at the Clarence works in a joint venture with Bell Brothers.
+Over next 10 years Dorman Long would expand further, acquiring the Britannia Works in Middlesbrough, and building a new steel works at the Clarence works in a joint venture with Bell Brothers.